Techtonica/curriculum/react-js/styling-react.md

 - [React Strap](https://reactstrap.github.io/) - Provides predefined components for React styled with Bootstrap.
   - Why to choose Reactstrap ?
     - Directly use components instead of  bootstrap typing classes and passing attributes as props.
-	- Closely relate bootstrap to react.
+	- Closely relate bootstrap to React.
 - [Styled Components](https://styled-components.com/docs/basics#getting-started) is the result of wondering how we could enhance CSS for styling React component systems.
   - Why to choose Styled Components ?
     - No class name bugs: styled-components generates unique class names for your styles.
 You never have to worry about duplication, overlap or misspellings.